matoakley/egm-api-documentation/source/index.html.md

 # HOSTNAME Discovery

+On most local networks, the Netbox device is discoverable by its hostname `netbox.local`.

+If you are using a network that does not support DNS then you may opt to discover the device via UDP.
+The UDP service runs constantly on the device and can be contacted at any time.

+To request the IP address of the Netbox via UDP, you should send a UDP broadcast on `port 4040`.
+The packet data should contain a single string `EGM_NETBOX_DISCOVERY`.

+Upon sending the broadcast, you should listen for a response from the Netbox which will contain the IP address of the device.

+There are a number of popular libraries for most frameworks that may assist in sending and receiving UDP packets.

 # API Versioning

 This documentation represents `v1.0.0` of the API.
 By specifying `/api/v1` as part of your URL, you will ensure that your integration continues to function regardless of any future upgrades to the interface.